nanbingxyz/5ire/docs/ARCHITECTURE.md

 - Manages application lifecycle and native system APIs
 - Handles file I/O, SQLite database operations, and document processing
 - Runs MCP servers and manages their lifecycle
-- Executes Python-based embedding model for knowledge base
+- Executes the embedding model for the knowledge base
-- Processes IPC requests from renderer
+- Processes IPC requests from the renderer

 **Renderer Process (Chromium + React)**
 - Runs the React/TypeScript UI application
 - Manages application state with Zustand stores
-- Communicates with main process via IPC bridge
+- Communicates with the main process via IPC bridge
 - Handles user interactions and real-time streaming responses

 **Preload Scripts**
 - Secure bridge between main and renderer processes
-- Exposes controlled IPC channels to renderer
+- Exposes controlled IPC channels to the renderer
-- Prevents direct Node.js access from renderer for security
+- Prevents direct Node.js access from the renderer for security

 ### Application Layers